Frequently Asked Questions

 My dog usually eats lunch at home.
 Can he do this while he is at daycare or boarding?

 Absolutely!
 We offer lunch service to dogs (also for no additional charge).
 Just bring your dog's food in a ziplock bag or other container clearly labeled with their name and let our staff know that you would like for your dog to be served lunch while they are here.
 If your dog is in daycare, we will remove them from the playroom at lunchtime and place them in one of our private bedrooms to eat.
-We then require all dogs that eat lunch to rest for a while before going back into the playroom for their digestive health.
+We require all dogs that eat lunch to rest for a while before going back into the playroom for their digestive health.

 Do I need to bring my dog’s food if they are boarding?